aurelian-th/real-estate-prediction/README-GITHUB.md

 ## 📄 License

-This project is part of the SDA course at the Technical University of Moldova (May 2025).
+This project is part of the DSA (Data Structures and Algorithms) course at the Technical University of Moldova (May 2025).